JuansonGrajales/JuansonGrajales/README.md

 ### Hi 👋, Im Juan!

 I am a self-taught developer early in my career.
-I'm still learning but learning by doing will help me overcome the steep learning curve.
+I'm still learning but striving to overcome the steep learning curve by doing fun projects.

 Constructive feedback is always welcome and encouraged.
 Thank you for visiting.